 Mitch Daniels (09:36):

-So, what were the big distinctions between the philosophy you carried into that stage and the libertarianism that you emerged with?
+So what were the big distinctions between the philosophy you carried into that stage and the libertarianism that you emerged with?

 Randy Barnett (09:45):

-Well, before I get there, just let me say I turned her away and told her I didn't want to hear about it.
-And the reason was the name sounded funny to me and that was it.
-But eventually when we lived together at a philosophy and religion residential college, she brought in a speaker named John Cody who was a junior classics professor there, and he gave a talk on libertarianism.
-And in my head, I'm listening to this and I'm thinking, well, that's what I've been looking for.
-That's a rational conservatism, that's a conservatism based on philosophical argument, which all I've been hearing up till now is sort of policy, nothing about principles.
-Conservatives didn't really have a theory.
-They still don't, frankly have a theory.
-They have a bunch of inclinations.
-And libertarianism provided a theory of liberty, which is, and I was really a libertarian all along.
-As I say in the book, my first published article when I was 10 years old in my grade school newspaper was about liberty and how we don't value liberty the way our founding fathers did.
-This was a little 10 line essay I have in the book.
-So liberty was really always what I was interested in.
+Well, before I get there, just let me say, I turned her away and told her, "I didn't want to hear about it," and the reason was the name sounded funny to me, and that was it.
+But eventually, when we lived together at a philosophy and religion residential college, she brought in a speaker named John Cody, who was a junior classics professor there, and he gave a talk on libertarianism.
+In my head, I'm listening to this and I'm thinking, "Well, that's what I've been looking for.
+That's rational conservatism.
+That's a conservatism based on philosophical argument," which all I've been hearing up till now is sort of policy, nothing about principles.

 Mitch Daniels (10:51):